Charges against "swatting" suspect could be complicated

 Barriss was arrested in California in 2015 for allegedly making bomb threats to a television station in Glenadale, and was charged with two felony counts of false report of a bomb and one felony count of criminal threats.
 He was convicted in 2016 and sent to prison for two years and was released in January according to court documents, the Associated Press reported.

-There is no federal law against "swatting."
-U.S. Rep. Katherine Clark, D-Mass., introduced a bill in 2015 that would make swatting a crime.
+There is no federal law specifically against "swatting."
+U.S. Rep. Katherine Clark, D-Mass., introduced a bill in 2015 designed to address swatting.

 The Interstate Swatting Hoax Act of 2015 would have imposed sentences of up to 5 years if a hoax call resulted in an emergency response and up to life in prison if a death resulted.
 The FBI estimates 400 swatting attacks occur every year, Clark said in a statement when announcing the bill.